 My Experiment Making Pencil Lines with Natural Colorants

 (Soaps shown have cured almost 4 weeks.
-I plan to update this post after several months, to compare how the colors hold up.)
+See below for updated photos after several months, to compare how the colors held up.)

 1. Chamomile Flower Powder (Matricaria recutita) – A gentle herb that’s soothing to skin.
 As a pencil line in soap, it turned olive green-yellow.
 I’ll definitely use this again in a future recipe.
 (Purchased from Mountain Rose Herbs.)